How to make an offer

 If you already have contents insurance then you should advise your current insurer of your new address and intention to move.
 Some home insurance policies include a short period of cover for contents at both the old and the new address during a move.
 Some also provide cover for damage to contents whilst they’re in transit to a new address – check with your insurer to see if these are included in your cover.

 If you’re buying a unit you’ll need to organise a Certificate of Currency from the Body Corporate’s insurer, to ensure the property is adequately covered.

 After the contracts are signed and agreed to, you are entitled to a cooling-off period unless you have bought a property at auction.
 During the cooling-off period you can choose to cancel the contract for any reason you like.
 This is the time to undertake building and pest inspections and reassess whether it is the house you really want.

 The settlement time is usually four to six weeks, but can be negotiated with the vendor.

-1 Credit Union SA Ltd ABN 36 087 651 232 AFSL/Australian Credit Licence Number 241066 arranges this insurance as agent for the insurer Allianz Australia Insurance Limited (Allianz) ABN 15 000 122 850 AFSL 234708.
+Credit Union SA Ltd ABN 36 087 651 232 AFSL/Australian Credit Licence Number 241066 arranges this insurance as agent for the insurer Allianz Australia Insurance Limited (Allianz) ABN 15 000 122 850 AFSL 234708.
 We do not provide any advice based on any consideration of your objectives, financial situation or needs.
 Policy terms, conditions, limits and exclusions apply.
 Before making a decision, please consider the relevant Product Disclosure Statement available.
-If you purchase this insurance, we receive a commission that is between 0% and 22% of the premium.
+If you purchase this insurance, we will receive a commission that is a percentage of the premium.
 Ask us for more details before we provide you with services.